jschold/shoe_stores/README.md

 ## Description

-_This app allows users to create and add shoe brands that a store carries.
-Many shoe stores can carry many brands, and vice versa.
-A user can view a single store to see what brands it carries, and add a brand to that store.
-A user can view a single brand to see what stores carry it, and add a store to that brand.
-Stores can be created, viewed, updated, and deleted.
-Shoe brands can only be created and viewed._
+_This app allows users to add and view stores and the brands they carry (and vice versa).
+Users can update the store name and delete a single store.
+They can also delete all brands._

 ## Setup